Markó–Lam deoxygenation: Mechanism

 A hydroxyl group is first derivitised into a stable and very often crystalline toluate derivative.
 The aromatic ester is submitted to a monoelectronical reduction, by the use of SmI_{2}/HMPA or by electrolysis, to yield the a radical-anion which decomposes into the corresponding carboxylate and into the radical of the alkyl fragment.

 This radical could be used for further chemical reactions or can abstract a hydrogen atom to form the deoxygenated product.

 Variations

-In presence of methanol or isopropanol, the reduction lead to the selective deprotection of the aromatic esters.
+In presence of methanol or isopropanol, the reduction leads to the selective deprotection of the aromatic esters.

 In presence of ketones, allylic derivatives lead to the coupling product when treated in Barbier's conditions with samarium diiodide.

 Scope

 The Markó-Lam reaction was used as a final step in the total synthesis of Trifarienol B: